THE KIDS ASKED: “Who are some other great directors?”

 FINN (9) ASKS: “Is this guy named after Lightning McQueen?”
 Sigh.

 To Catch a Thief is a classically-paced Hitch films.
 That means, if you’re like me, you’ll appreciate the tense meandering and deadpan tone.
-If you’re my family, including my wife, you’ll say it feels “long” and “not enough happens.”
+If you’re my family, you’ll say it feels “long” and “not enough happens.”

 And there are some communication breakdowns.
 The kids are stunned (absolutely flabbergasted) when Grant threatens to put Kelly “over his knee.”
 And I am truly proud of social progress when they cannot even wrap their brains around this language, or even such a notion, being socially acceptable.